High dynamic range photography, also known as HDR photography, allows you to combine multiple different exposures into a single image.

 It wasn’t too long ago that Photoshop’s HDR settings were pretty basic, but the HDR Pro process has a lot more improvements and HDR-specific options for how your images will be merged and how the tone mapping will be applied.

-I have to include a separate screenshot just to show you the settings panel in any detail, but you’ll immediately notice that there’s a lot going on.
+I have to include a separate screenshot just to show you the settings panel in detail, but you’ll immediately notice that there’s a lot going on.

 Things can get a bit confusing, especially if you want to work with 32-bit images, but for this tutorial, I’m going to focus on the most common usage, which applies to 16-bit and 8-bit images.

 For most situations, leaving the Mode setting at 16-bit and Local Adaptation will provide the best results unless you’re already an HDR expert.